blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ### Output Telegram Bot Token

 Since we want Adder to notify us in Telegram, we need to tell Adder the Bot Token we want to use in Telegram.
-To do this we will add the following command using the Bot Token from [Step 2-5](#step-2-5):
+To do this we will add the following flag using the Bot Token from [Step 2-5](#step-2-5):

+> ⚠️ Replace $TELEGRAM_TOKEN with your token from [Step 2-5](#step-2-5)

 ```
 --output-telegram-bot-token $TELEGRAM_TOKEN